-In Release 16, further enhancements and changes to the 3GPP Northbound Interfaces and APIs have been introduced under the scope of the eNAPIs (CP-193175) work item.
-In Release 17, there is hence naturally a need to continue to apply technical improvements and enhancements (e.g. improve the efficiency, increase the flexibility, enhance the reliability, improve the signaling efficiency, etc.) to the 3GPP Northbound Interfaces and APIs, as such enhancements may not be covered by the other dedicated work items.
+In Release 17, there is a need to apply technical improvements and enhancements (e.g. improve the efficiency, increase the flexibility, enhance the reliability, improve the signaling efficiency, etc.) to the 3GPP Northbound Interfaces and APIs, as such enhancements may not be covered by the other dedicated work items.

 4 Objective